mezmicrosoft/Microsoft_R_Server/MRS_vs_R_Flight_Delay/README.md

 Sub-step Names | Execution Time in MRS (in seconds) | Execution Time in R (in seconds)
 ------------- | ------------- | -------------
-Build a decision tree model | 151.69 | 360.10
+Build a Decision Tree model | 151.69 | 360.10
-Prune a decision tree to return the smaller tree | 0.03 | 4.25
+Prune a Decision Tree to return the smaller tree | 0.03 | 4.25

 ```
 ### MRS: